-The 1956 Franklin Half Dollar was the second of two years when production for the denomination was limited to the Philadelphia Mint.
+The 1956 Franklin Half Dollar (Buy on eBay) was the second of two years when production for the denomination was limited to the Philadelphia Mint.

 Higher grade coins and those displaying Full Bell Lines are much easier to locate compared to previous years and other issues of the series.
 Pieces graded up to MS66 FBL can be found at relatively affordable prices.
 Many of these pieces have their origin from the 1956 Mint Set and will display indicative toning.
 Attractively toned pieces or fully brilliant pieces can command a premium.